 Lone Star’s expanding line of soil sampling equipment also includes the LST1G+HDA, the preferred geotechnical rig for scenarios where standard penetration testing is specifically regulated.
 The automatic safety hammer ensures consistent SPT results no matter the operator, and the truck- or trailer-mounted options let you choose the machine that makes the most sense for your operation.

 If you need to learn how to properly operate the equipment, Lone Star offers a free half-day training session to all who buy a drill, setting you up to be successful the first time you use it in the field.

 The decision to own soil sampling equipment over leasing out the service depends on your specific situation, but it pays to consider ownership once you know pulling your own samples is a viable — and possibly more profitable — option.

 Still have questions?
-Call us at 800-227-7515 to learn more about do-it-yourself soil sampling, or find your local Lone Star dealer on our dealer locator page.
+Call us at 800-227-7515 to learn more about do-it-yourself soil sampling, or find your local Lone Star dealer by contacting us online.